Whitfield v. United States: Background

-Opinion
+Supreme Court

+Defense attorney Joshua B. Carpenter argued on behalf of the Petitioner, and Assistant to the Solicitor General Brian H. Fletcher argued on behalf of the Department of Justice.

 In a 9–0 decision, Justice Scalia delivered the unanimous opinion on January 13, 2015.
 In writing for the Court, Scalia argued the word "accompany" has always described any movement in which one "goes with" another over any distance - not just circumstances that could be described as kidnapping - and he specifically cited David Copperfield where Uriah "accompanied me into Mr. Wickfield's room" and Pride and Prejudice where Elizabeth "accompanied her out of the room."
 Scalia further noted that while bank robbers may always assert some level of control over others, forced accompaniment (such as using a hostage as human shield or forcing a bank employee to walk with the robber to the vault) is distinct from other movement control (such as forcing hostages to lay on the ground or demanding a bank teller to put their hands behind their head), and the danger to the victim posed by forced accompaniment does not vary depending on the distance traversed.
 He concluded:

 We hold that a bank robber "forces [a] person to accompany him," for purposes of §2113(e), when he forces that person to go somewhere with him, even if the movement occurs entirely within a single building or over a short distance.
 Defined in this manner, Whitfield forced Parnell to "accompany him." §2113(e).
 The judgment of the Fourth Circuit is affirmed.